CHOP-CGTInformatics/ggswim/README.md

 disease assessments, and study statuses for a clinical trial.

-ggswim offers several geom-functions, and by using `geom_swim_lane()` we can set up the horizontal survival bars of our swimmer plot, i.e. the “lanes”.
+ggswim offers several geom-functions, and by using `geom_swim_lane()` we can set up the horizontal response paths of our swimmer plot, i.e. the “lanes”.
 We’ll also set up corresponding arrows to indicate subjects that are still on the trial: